leoguti/prototype-documentation/index.md

     3. If it's the first time you use it, open it and input your GitHub login details
     4. Go to [this documentation repository](https://github.com/primo-io/prototype-documentation)
     5. Click on the "Fork" button in the top right corner, to fork this repository into your account.
-    6. Go to your giHub account, open the forked repository page and click on the "Clone in Desktop" button, on the right-hand sidebar.
+    6. Go to your gitHub account, open the forked repository page and click on the "Clone in Desktop" button, on the right-hand sidebar.
 It will automatically open the GitHub application, asking where to save the local repository.
     7. After selecting a folder path in your computer, click on "clone"
     8. After downloading the files, navigate to your local folder where the repository has been downloaded.
     9. Open the _pages folder, where all the translations are located.
 Select the starting language ("english.md" for example), then copy the file and rename it to your destination language ("spanish.md" for example), in the same folder.